zzanyoung/Env-for-tf-object_detection/README.md

 ## Detail

 #### * Test.py
-This is a Python test code that inputs an image into a saved model and outputs object recognition results.
+This is a Python test script that inputs an image into a saved model and outputs object recognition results.

 #### * TfliteConverter.py
 This is a Python script that converts SavedModel to tflite format.